Book Chatter

 Disclosure: This post contains Indiebound affiliate links.

-14 thoughts on “Review: Visible Empire”
+14 Responses to “Review: Visible Empire”

 1. I just featured this and hope to start it by the weekend.
 Sorry it wasn’t more interesting.
 The saving grace if it does not work out, is that it’s not too long.